Jessica Alba: 2000–2006: Worldwide recognition

 Her big break came when James Cameron picked Alba from over 1000 candidates for the role of the genetically engineered super-soldier Max Guevara on the FOX sci-fi television series Dark Angel.
 The series ran for two seasons, until 2002, and earned Alba critical acclaim, a Golden Globe nomination, the Teen Choice Award for Choice Actress, and a Saturn Award for Best Actress.
 Her role has been cited as a feminist character and is considered a symbol of female empowerment.
 Writing for the University of Melbourne, Bronwen Auty considered Max "the archetypal modern feminist hero—a young woman empowered to use her body actively to achieve goals", citing Max's refusal to use firearms and instead using martial arts and knowledge as weapons.
 In 2004, Max was ranked #17 in TV Guides list of "25 Greatest Sci-Fi Legends".
 Her Dark Angel role led to significant parts in films.
 She had her big screen breakthrough in 2003 when she starred as an aspiring dancer-choreographer in Honey.
 Rotten Tomatoes' critical consensus was: "An attractive Jessica Alba and energetic dance numbers provide some lift to this corny and formulaic movie".
 Budgeted at US$18 million, the film made US$62.2 million.

 Alba next played exotic dancer Nancy Callahan, as part of a long ensemble cast, in the neo-noir crime anthology film Sin City (2005), written, produced, and directed by Robert Rodriguez and Frank Miller.
 It is based on Miller's graphic novel of the same name.
-She had not heard about the novel prior to her involvement with the film, but was eager to work with Rodriguez.
+She had not heard about the novel before her involvement with the film, but was eager to work with Rodriguez.
 The film was a critical darling and grossed US$158.8 million.
 She received a MTV Movie Award for Sexiest Performance.